espressomd/espresso/doc/sphinx/introduction.rst

 There are a number of tutorials that introduce the use of |es| for different physical systems.
 You can also find the tutorials and related scripts in the directory :file:`/doc/tutorials` or `online on GitHub <https://github.com/espressomd/espresso/blob/python/doc/tutorials/>`_.

-Currently, the following tutorials are available:
+The following tutorials are available:

 * :file:`lennard_jones`: Modelling of a single-component and a two-component Lennard-Jones liquid.
 * :file:`visualization`: Using the online visualizers of |es|.